tripletTrouble/tripletTrouble/README.md

 ## Hi there 👋

 I'm a software engineer, currently working on web developtment.
 I love Laravel and PHP.
 I also work on NodeJS, Typescript, Python and many more.
-Ypu can reach me on: hello.deriprasetyo@gmail.com.
+You can reach me on: hello.deriprasetyo@gmail.com.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=tripletTrouble&layout=compact)